Blood Drive (video game)

-Blood Drive is a vehicular combat video game developed by Sidhe and published by Activision for the PlayStation 3 and Xbox 360.
+Blood Drive is a 2010 vehicular combat video game developed by Sidhe and published by Activision for the PlayStation 3 and Xbox 360.

 Plot

-Inspired by bloodsport gameshow concepts like Death Race 2000, the 'Death Watch' from PlatinumGames' MadWorld, zombie fiction such as World War Z and the concept of humans and zombies learning to live together, Fido, Shaun of the Dead; Blood Drive uncommonly takes place in the aftermath decades of a zombie apocalypse.
+Inspired by blood sport gameshow concepts like Death Race 2000, zombie fiction such as World War Z and the concept of humans and zombies learning to live together like in Fido, Blood Drive takes place in the aftermath decades of a zombie apocalypse.

-Entertainers in the fictional desert city of Las Ruletas have stumbled upon a tourism goldmine with the advent of the titular death sport 'Blood Drive'.
-The desert gambling resort sees champion 'Blood Drivers' compete for glory using muscle cars, big rigs, and even a dune buggy and an ambulance fitted with spikes and guns.
+Entertainers in the fictional desert city of Las Ruletas have stumbled upon a tourism goldmine with the advent of the titular death sport Blood Drive.
+The desert gambling resort sees champion Blood Drivers compete for glory using muscle cars, big rigs, and even a dune buggy and an ambulance fitted with spikes and guns.
 The aim is to stay alive inside a hostile zombie-infested environment while also attempting to destroy opponent vehicles.

 Players are introduced during a growth period for the sport, enjoying enough success in the post-apocalypse to see its evolution into a televised game show, with larger than life celebrity contestants, vast derelict cities transformed into arenas and all the fortune and glory expected of such a gambling mecca.